Quick Play, Fairly Open

 It's a good beginner course and/or a confidence builder.
 It's also convenient to other Chattanooga courses.

 Cons: This is a very open course with not much distance so there is not much difficulty.
 Additionally there are not many obstacles to speak of so the course can get a little repetitive.
 Hole five's wide open shot adds some variety with its basket sitting two feet from the shore of a swamp but the water is practically stagnant.
-If you happen to throw in the water and have to retrieve your disc, I wouldn't be surprised if you wind up with a mild case of Giardia.

 While I'm talking about water, it's worth mentioning that with just a moderate amount of rain the ground was extraordinarily saturated on most of the course.
 Hole four in particular was all but unplayable with three to four inches of water that stretched from the short tee pad to the basket.